ahahn94/DailyAugur/README.md

 It also uses the [Mugglenews](https://www.deviantart.com/nathanthenerd/art/Mugglenews-244787497) font as the main font for the pages.

+## Logging
+DailyAugur will log errors and some other events to `src/log.txt`.

 ## Legacy Software
 For compatibility reasons to ARMHF, this project uses MySQL 5.5.